casact/chainladder-python/docs/library/contributing.md

 During these meetings, we discuss milestones, package design philosophies, outstanding issues, and other behind-the-scenes topics related to our work on GitHub.

 If you're interested in joining, please contact one of the core developers.
 We welcome contributors of all skill levels and encourage your involvement.

 ---

-## Why Contribute

-- Gain practical experience with Python, software development, and actuarial methods.
-- Help advance open-source actuarial research and reproducible methodologies.
-- Contributing is rewarding—and fun!

----